Dracaena Janet Craig: The Quintessential Low Light Floor Plant

 When I worked in the interior plantscaping trade, the Janet Craig was the ultimate plant to stick in offices with low light and little air circulation.
 They had a very low replacement rate, the main cause being overwatering.
 When I was ready to leave that profession, my cry was: “if I put one more dracaena in one more office, I’m gonna scream!”

-Chances are that if you’ve gotten a glossy, dark green, narrow leaved Dracaena in the past few years , it’s the even tougher Dracaena Lisa.
-The care for the Janet Craig is the same as for the Lisa.
+Chances are that if you’ve got a glossy, dark green, narrow-leaved Dracaena in the past few years, it’s the even tougher Dracaena Lisa.
+The care for Janet Craig is the same as for Lisa.

-Water: Low to Average.
+Low to Average.
 Don’t water this one too often.
 Depending on the size of the plant & its pot, no more than every 7-10 days.
-Here are some info on houseplant watering 101 which will help to to determine the frequency.
+Here is some info on houseplant watering 101 which will help to determine the frequency.
 In the winter months when light levels drop, water even less often.
 Houseplants like to rest in the colder months too.

 Their long leaves would very much appreciate being cleaned off with a damp cloth if they become dirty and dusty.
 Not only does it look better (these dark glossy green leaves shine!) but it’ll help the plant to breath.

 If you want much more info on this plant and many others which which you’ll welcome into your home, please check out my book Keep Your Houseplants Alive.
 It’s a practical guide to houseplant care written in simple terms with lots of pictures.

 This post may contain affiliate links.
 Please check our policies here.